Microsoft Bounty Programs

 - Our engineers will review the submission and validate its eligibility.
 The review time will vary depending on the complexity and completeness of your submission, as well as on the number of submissions we receive.

-- After your submission has been validated, we will contact you to provide the necessary paperwork to process your payment.
+- After your submission has been validated, we will contact you to provide the necessary paperwork to process your award if eligible.

 - You will complete tax documentation paperwork.
 After we receive that paperwork and confirm that you are eligible to receive payment under this program, we will deem your submission to be qualified and process your bounty.

-- We will recognize all individuals who have been awarded bounties through our Security Researcher Acknowledgements or our Online Services Security Acknowledgements.
+- We will recognize most individuals who have been awarded bounties through our security researcher acknowledgements or our Online Services Security Acknowledgements.

 Yes, an organization will be required to complete a pre-registration process in order to participate in the program.
 Please email firstname.lastname@example.org for complete details.